Meet the Insomniac Behind Astronomy North's Daily Aurora Forecast

 Astronomy North Society

-James Pugsley moved to the Northwest Territories in 2002 knowing that his astronomical experiences in Yellowknife would be radically different from Toronto RASC meetings.
+James Pugsley moved to the Northwest Territories in 2002 in search of astronomical experiences that were radically different from Toronto RASC meetings.

-It didn’t take long for James to develop an addiction to time lapse aurora photography, the National Oceanic and Atmospheric Administration’s Space Weather Prediction Centre website and the University of Alaska Fairbanks Geophysical Institute’s very cool online Aurora Forecast, but he noticed that the global predictions being offered online really didn’t match what he and thousands of other skywatchers were observing in the skies above Yellowknife.
+Thanks in large part to Yellowknife’s proximity to the North Magnetic Pole and the semi-arid climate, Pugsley enthusiastically developed an addiction for time-lapse aurora photography, the National Oceanic and Atmospheric Administration’s Space Weather Prediction Centre website and the University of Alaska Fairbanks Geophysical Institute’s online Aurora Forecast.
+But along with this new addiction came his realization that global predictions on the web really didn’t match what he and thousands of other skywatchers were observing near Yellowknife.

 Even on nights when geomagnetic field conditions fizzled to Kp=2 or Kp=3, Yellowknifers were still enjoying intense substorm events capable of filling the sky with active auroras approximately every four hours.
 To observers on the ground, the well developed global forecasts appeared to be wrong every night, largely due to local perspectives.